riscv-software-src/riscv-isac/docs/source/installation.rst

    .. tab:: Ubuntu

-      Ubuntu 17.10 and 18.04 by default come with python-3.6.9 which is sufficient for using riscv-config.
+      Ubuntu 17.10 and 18.04 by default come with python-3.6.9 which is sufficient for using riscv-isac.

       If you are are Ubuntu 16.10 and 17.04 you can directly install python3.6 using the Universe repository